smartworkz-kyriacos/smartworkz-site/README.md

 ![Screenshot of step 1 of create a new site for Netlify: selecting the git provider](https://d33wubrfki0l68.cloudfront.net/188f9bfa9eb4997757414ec0ac1979d7111c9741/8f7a6/images/hosting-and-deployment/hosting-on-netlify/netlify-create-new-site-step-2.jpg)

 Once selected, you’ll be brought to a screen for basic setup.
 Here you can select the branch you wanted published, your [build command](https://gohugo.io/getting-started/usage/#the-hugo-command), and your publish (i.e. deploy) directory.
-The publish directory should mirror that of what you’ve set in your [site configuration](https://gohugo.io/getting-started/configuration/), the default of which is `public`.
+The publish directory should mirror that of what you've set in your [site configuration](https://gohugo.io/getting-started/configuration/), the default of which is `public`.
 The following steps assume you are publishing from the `master` branch.

-Configure Hugo Version in Netlify
+### Configure Hugo Version in Netlify

 You can [set Hugo version](https://www.netlify.com/blog/2017/04/11/netlify-plus-hugo-0.20-and-beyond/) for your environments in `netlify.toml` file or set `HUGO_VERSION` as a build environment variable in the Netlify console.